t-taormina/CS302/notes/inheritance.md

     - or create an object the initial value of another object of that same class
     - only use the latter of these, the others uses memory and decreases program efficiency
   - only implement copy constructors when using dynamic memeory, otherwise the C++ provided copy constructor will be sufficient
-  - double free errors result from passing by value (use &!)
+  - double free errors result from passing by value (use &) pass by reference

+### Program 1 info
+- a game
+- Use at least 5 classes with at least one inheritance hierarchy
+- no public data
-  -
+- no structs
+- move on to using the STL for one data structure per assignment
+- recursive solutions for repetitive algorithms

+### Future
+- Generic programming is a case where will return a class by value

+- REMINDER ==> don't use cout statements, use GDB